What Does 1:100 Leverage Mean? Why Most Traders Should Never Use It

 Why do traders get liquidated even when they set a stop-loss?

 Stops can slip during fast moves, and liquidation happens automatically if margin falls below required levels.
-Liquidation is not a protective feature—it is a risk-control mechanism for the exchange, not the trader.
+Liquidation is not a protective feature.
+It is a risk-control mechanism for the exchange, not the trader.

 What is the biggest misconception about 100x leverage?